numidiasoft/simple-delicious/README.md

     :action is the http action to call, eg:  "/tags/update" would be :action => "update"
     :params is a map of parameters to pass, eg, tag=git would be {tag:"git"}

+### Examples
 1. Get all Tags:

-To get all Tags of a secific account:
+To get all Tags of a specific account:

-    `base = Simple::Delicious:Base.new("login", "password")
+    base = Simple::Delicious:Base.new("login", "password")
-    base.tags :action => "all" (Possible actions are: all, rename and delete )`
+    base.tags :action => "all" (Possible actions are: all, rename and delete )

 2. Rename Tag: